jrod55/SQL-Portfolio/README.md

 Contains the csv files used to populate the MySQL db.

 ### scripts:
-1_create_maize_example_datadb.sql - Creates the db if it does not exist.
+1_create_maize_example_datadb.sql: Creates the db if it does not exist.
+2_filter_populations_join.sql: Filters the data for populations 5-10 and performs a full outer join of the data.

 ### results:
 Contains output files (saved as .csv files) from SQL query and aggregation scripts.
+The names of the files correspond to the script used.